2025–26 Punjab State Super League

-The 2025–26 Punjab State Super Football League is the 39th season of the Punjab State Super Football League, the top-tier football league in the Indian state of Punjab and one of the State Leagues occupying the 5th tier of Indian football league pyramid.
-Namdhari FC are the defending champions.
-The season began on 1 August 2025.
+The 2025–26 Punjab State Super Football League was the 39th season of the Punjab State Super Football League, the top-tier football league in the Indian state of Punjab and one of the State Leagues occupying the 5th tier of Indian football league pyramid.
+Namdhari FC were the defending champions.
+The season began on 1 August 2025 and ended on 28 December 2025.

 Changes from last season

 The number of teams was decreased from 12 to 10.
 All teams play each other in a home-and-away format.